 However, when we have an intraday trade it will be the average of the price at the time of the email alert and the closing price that day.

-The goal of this approach is to approximate the average price paid by a customer following the service.
+The goal of each of these methods is to approximate the average price paid by a customer following the service.
 We know that your exact price will be different and you will judge your success by that metric….as it should be.
 We just want you to appreciate the consistent logic behind this method as being the fairest way we know how to show that important value.

 Did We Not Cover Your Question?